 City Council Request for Public Input: On April 16, 2019, the City Council voted to hold public workshops to receive input from the community on potential uses of the City-owned Northwest Open Space (NWOS) property.
-Residents are encouraged to attend either or both community workshops taking place in June to learn more about allowed uses, zoning restrictions, the proposed “Putuidem Village” community park project, and most importantly to participate in a conversation on additional desired amenities for the site.
-Public input received at the workshops will be presented to the City Council in summer 2019.
-If you are unable to attend either workshop, we would still like to hear from you.
-Written comments may be submitted to the City Clerk at 32400 Paseo Adelanto or email@example.com.
+Two community workshops took place on June 5 and June 24 at the San Juan Capistrano Community Center.
+Links to both workshop videos are available below.
+Public input received at the workshops will be presented to the City Council later this summer.
+If you were unable to attend the workshops we would still like to hear from you, written comments may be submitted to the City Clerk at 32400 Paseo Adelanto or email@example.com.

 Location and Current Uses of the Northwest Open Space: The NWOS property is bounded by Camino Capistrano to the east; Southern California Regional Rail Authority right-of-way to the west; the Dr. Joe Cortese Dog Park to the southeast; and an existing equestrian staging area, additional open space, and the confluence of Trabuco Creek and Oso Creek to the south.
 The property contains remnants of a citrus orchard and numerous avocado trees.
 The main entry gate also provides access to the Hamilton Oaks/A Stones Throw Winery venues and the City owned Swanner House historic property.